 A strong appeal for brand experiences and interaction with brands

-Experience is an important point for the Millennials.
+Experience is an important point for Millennials.
 Brands must create interaction with their customers.
-For that, social medias have to be used.
+For that, social media have to be used.
 In fact, The Millennials are hyper-connected (even more than in the West).
 Thus brands need to build a digital marketing strategy to succeed and speak directly to their fans.
 Example of Victoria Secret

 The brand codes are also crucial for this generation, and brands must establish a strategy to put them ahead.